ninest/Shots/README.md

 - [ ] Don't show cards which were already shown
 - [ ] Card swiping to change cards (similar to Tinder)
 - [ ] Timer to show players how long they've been playing
+- [ ] Show how many cards the players have gone through

 ## Packages used
 - coming soon